Princess of Power (album): Development

 Following its release, Ancient Dreams in a Modern Land (2021), received generally positive reviews from music critics.
 (Note: Supported by multiple references from AllMusic, Clash, The Line of Best Fit, The Observer, and Pitchfork.)
-Subsequently, Welsh singer and songwriter Marina announced and embarked her tour of the same name, beginning on 2 February 2022.
+Subsequently, the Welsh singer and songwriter Marina announced and embarked her tour of the same name, beginning on 2 February 2022.
 While touring, she reissued an expanded version of her second studio album, Electra Heart (2012), honoring its tenth anniversary.
 During her performance at O_{2} Academy Brixton on 22 May, Marina revealed that she would be ending her 14-year contract with Atlantic Records.
 Later that year, in November, she uploaded an image through X (formerly Twitter) signing a document "for and on behalf of" her newly created independent label record, Queenie Records LLC.

 In 2023, there were no developments until Marina gave an update related to her health; she had been diagnosed with myalgic encephalomyelitis (ME).
 Before she knew the cause of her poor health, Marina explained that she had experienced various symptoms related to the condition over seven years, during which she relied on "adrenaline and will power to push [her] through each day."
-She further stated that while prioritizing healing was "demanding a lot of [her] energy and attention," it was necessary in order to "get back to [her] creative life again."
+She further stated that while prioritizing healing was "demanding a lot of [her] energy and attention," it was necessary to "get back to [her] creative life again."
 The following year, Marina revealed she had been working on her debut poetry book, Eat the World: A Collection of Poems (2024), due for release in October.
-She also disclosed in a Rolling Stone interview on 2 April 2024 that she had begun writing new music six months prior, but was not far along in the process.
+She also disclosed in a Rolling Stone interview on 2 April 2024, that she had begun writing new music six months prior, but was not far along in the process.

 After supporting Australian singer Kylie Minogue for a one-off show, she confirmed to Attitude on 15 July that her next album was set to be released in 2025.
 That same month, Variety reported that Marina had signed with Volara Management.
-Having the book published, she spoke with Vanity Fair on how it had some relevance to her untitled record, which put her in a different perspective while being "deep in production."
+Having the book published, she spoke with Vanity Fair on how it had some relevance to her untitled record, especially her youth, which put her in a different perspective while being "deep in production."
+The next year, she reflected on her past music with Plastik, commenting on the significant aesthetic and compositional shifts over her career.
+When questioned about whether she would ever consider creating another alter ego, she answered, "My next record is very playful and has a character-led concept, but not in the same way as Electra Heart".
+(Note: Electra Heart is known as Diamandis' first alter ego, representing female archetypes in American popular culture from the 2010s.)
+Moreover, Marina clarified that she found constantly embodying a single persona too confining, going on to say, "I like freedom and experimentation.
+This next era is very fun.
+It has a special energy."